 If you are looking to get your first fluoride filtration system, but do not want to invest too much money on your first purchase, this product will give you a very good indication of just how well fluoride filtration systems work.

-The Seychelle has extremely high-quality filters that can produce 200 gallons of water.
-A family of four will need to replace the filter only once every three to four months, saving you a ton of money on new water filters.
+The Seychelle has an extremely high-quality filter that can produce 100 gallons of water.
+A family of four will need to replace the filter only once every two months, saving you a ton of money on new water filters.

 While the Seychelle is capable of removing harmful contaminants, it does so without taking out some of the healthy minerals such as calcium and magnesium in your water.
 It also removes cloudiness, bad odors, and chlorine from your water.

 Is this the water filter for you?

 The pitcher is very well designed and removes almost all of the minerals that cause bad tasting water.
 The receptacle holds an amazing 64 ounces of water at a time but has a sleek design that won’t take up too much of your refrigerator space.

 The major issue with this system is how slowly the water pours out of the filter.
 This can be incredibly frustrating at times that you just want to drink your filtered water now.
 It can take more than an hour to filter.